post/post-load-plugins/readme.md

   $ npm install autoprefixer postcss-at-rules-variables postcss-csso posthtml-bem posthtml-beautify
   ```

-3. Create configuration for plugins is different from the default in package.json.
+3. **`Optional`** Create configuration for plugins is different from the default in package.json.
+  > For plugins not having configuration installed locally will be used default settings.

   ```json
   "postcss":{
     "plugins": {